joyent/triton-kbmapi/docs/index.md

 Instead of HTTP Signature auth using the SSH key, HMAC signature using the `recovery_token` as value will be used.

-If the lost PIV token does not exists in KBMAPI we should reject the request with a `404 Not Found` response.
+If the lost PIV token does not exist in KBMAPI we should reject the request with a `404 Not Found` response.

-If the request fails the authentication requests, a `401 Unauthorized` error is returned.
+If the request fails to authenticate, a `401 Unauthorized` error is returned.

 If all the checks succeed, the information from the old PIV token (`:guid`) is